minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

 Where :ref:`bucket replication <minio-bucket-replication>` manages the mirroring of particular buckets or objects from one location to another within a deployment or across deployments, site replication continuously mirrors an entire MinIO site to other sites.

-:mc:`mc admin replicate` only supports site replication for :ref:`distributed deployments <deploy-minio-distributed>` when configuring site replication.
+:mc-cmd:`mc admin replicate` only supports site replication for :ref:`distributed deployments <deploy-minio-distributed>` when configuring site replication.

 Only one deployment can have any data when initiating a new site replication configuration.